 When I was unwrapping my Christmas presents, I was most curious about that little Silhouette Mint, which I had never even heard of before.
 After doing a little searching on Pinterest and You Tube, I was so excited about this little custom stamp maker!

 Now that things have kind of calmed down around here, I finally unboxed it and discovered that 1) the Silhouette Mint is SO easy to use and 2) it is SO fun to use!
 Pretty much right away I thought of 1 million projects, but narrowed it down to a couple for the holidays that I know will come in handy!
-Christmas gifts tags….and DIY wrapping paper (tutorial coming early next week for the wrapping paper).
+Christmas gifts tags….and DIY wrapping paper.

 Supplies for Christmas gift tags: